Pioneer and Endicott Buildings

-The Pioneer and Endicott Buildings are two office buildings located in downtown Saint Paul, Minnesota, United States.
+The Pioneer and Endicott Buildings are two adjoining office and apartment buildings located between downtown and Lowertown Saint Paul, Minnesota.
 The 1890-built Endicott building forms an L-shape around the 1889-built Pioneer Building.
-At its completion, the Pioneer building was the tallest in Saint Paul.
-The Endicott building was designed by Cass Gilbert and James Knox Taylor; the Pioneer Building was designed by Solon Spencer Beman in the Romanesque style; it was the first building in the United States to have a glass elevator.
+The Endicott building was designed by Cass Gilbert, architect of the Minnesota State Capitol, and James Knox Taylor.
+The Pioneer Building was designed by Solon Spencer Beman in the Romanesque style and was the first building in the United States to have a glass elevator.
 Connected in the 1940s, they are together listed in the National Register of Historic Places.
-The Pioneer Building was the tallest building in Saint Paul, Minnesota from its construction in 1889 until 1915 when the Cathedral of St. Paul was constructed.
-It surpassed the Globe Building.
+At the time of its construction, the Pioneer Building was the tallest building west of Chicago, and remained the tallest in Saint Paul until 1915 when the Cathedral of Saint Paul was constructed.